Individual Counseling for persons seeking

 The practice of analytical psychology was developed by Swiss medical doctor, Carl Gustav Jung (1875-1961).

-C. J. Jung was a colleague of Freud, but felt there was much more to neurosis than Freud's theory of sexual libido.
+C. J. Jung was a colleague of Freud, but felt there was much more to neurosis than Freud's theory of the unconscious.
 Jung formulated his own approach, namely analytical psychology, commonly called Jungian psychology.

 Attention is paid to the relation between your conscious attitude and the unconscious as it manifest in your life situations, inner and outer experiences.
 Attention is given to the archetypal urgings of the Self as well as the demands of the ego.
 Your conscious situation is often helped by relating with what the unconscious shows and this is revealed often through symbolic material as well as practical situations.

 Jungian analysis is more concerned with the individuation process of an individual than in labeling a pathology.
 In fact, neurotic patterns are seen as pointing to what needs attention for the sake of development of one's authentic self.